 What is market volatility?

-It’s an inherent part of investing that the value of a portfolio can go up and down in value.
+It’s a basic part of investing that the value of a portfolio can go up and down in value.
 They can do this every day, even during periods of economic stability.
-However, big changes can happen during times of market volatility as investment markets can be affected by a number of factors such as:
+However, big changes can happen during times of market volatility as investment markets can be affected by a number of factors, such as:

 • Political and economic shocks